 MASCOT’s workwear is certified according to high international standards.
 Here, you can learn more about the various certifications to make sure that you have the correct workwear for your working conditions.

-The standard specifies the minimum requirements for protective clothing used during welding and equivalent processes with comparable risks.
-There are two classes, 1 and 2, where Class 2 is the highest (= the most protective).
-This has replaced the old standard EN 470-1.
+This standard specifies the minimum requirements for protective clothing used when welding or performing similar processes with comparable risks.
+There are two classes, 1 and 2, with class 2 being the highest (= the best level of protection).

-Clothing for protection against heat and flame.
-This standard describes outer garments of a flexible fabric which are designed to protect the wearer’s body, except the hands, from heat and / or fire.
-With the exception of hats and gaiters that are used to protect the head, hands and feet are not covered.
-This has replaced the old standard EN 531.
+Clothing that protects against heat and flames.
+This standard describes coveralls made from a flexible fabric which are designed to protect the user's body (but not the hands) from heat and/or flames.
+With the exception of hats and gaiters, garments for the protection of the head, hands or feet are not covered.

 EN 1149-3:2004 - electrical discharge.

-This standard describes the breakdown of electrostatic charges from materials clothing.
+This standard describes the breakdown of electrostatic charges from the surface of the clothing materials.

 EN 1149-5:2008 - materials performance and design

-This standard describes the requirements for materials and construction of electrostatic dissipative protective clothing, which is used as part of a basic system to prevent incendiary discharges.
+This standard describes the requirements for the materials and design of electrostatic dissipative protective clothing which is used as part of a grounded system to prevent incendiary discharges.

-EN 13034/EN 13034 + A1.
-The standard describes the performance requirements for chemical protective clothing that provides limited protection against liquid chemicals (Type 6 - and Type PB equipment).
-Chemical Protective Clothing with limited protection is intended for use in the event of a potential exposure to low volume splashes, fluid dispersion or spray with low pressure and volume.
+This standard describes the performance requirements for chemical protective clothing that provides limited protection against liquid chemicals (type 6 and type PB equipment).
+Chemical protective clothing with a limited performance ability is intended for use in the event of potential exposure to low volume splashes, fluid dispersion or spray with low pressure and volume.

 EN ISO 20345 is a European standard for safety footwear that ensures that safety shoes, boots and sandals conform to the necessary requirements of working in areas where safety is a high priority.
-All safety footwear from MASCOT® FOOTWEAR is certified in accordance with EN ISO 20345 and is also covered by safety classes S1P and S3.
+All safety footwear from MASCOT® FOOTWEAR is certified in accordance with EN ISO 20345.

 Full safety: Shoes and boots with midsole and toe cap.
 Not water resistant.